sterrando/Advantest_R4131D_color_display/README.md

 (typos have been corrected, grammar has been left to its original form).

 According to documentation the "D" version sports
-* 100kHz display frequency accuracy on frequancies ≤ 2.5 GHz
+* 100kHz display frequency accuracy on frequencies ≤ 2.5 GHz (AFC block, malfunctioning on my unit 😭)
 * POSI/NEG display
 * Occupied Bandwidth measurement